gvwilson/fiction/santas/index.md

-the steps leading up to the pyramid entrance, where the stone cats were fighting a quartet of small figures in hooded uniforms wielding swords and rayguns whose brilliant green beams left glassy scorches on the sand.<span class="sidenote">The rayguns, that is.
+the steps leading up to the pyramid entrance, where the stone cats were fighting a quartet of small figures in hooded uniforms wielding swords and rayguns whose brilliant green beams left glassy scorches on the sand.<span class="note">The rayguns, that is.
 Frankly, the swords were mostly for show.</span>